 Retention At least 90% of participants will complete the 6-week program.
-Attendance Youth will work at least 90% of possible work hours collectively.
+Attendance Youth will work at least 80% of available work hours.
 Work Readiness At least 90% of participants will complete 12 or more hours of work readiness training.